hofstadter-io/studios-templates/README.md

-# studios-new-templates
+# studios-templates

-templates for new things in the studios system
+Templates for new things in the studios system.